plusserver/docs/content/en/security/Keycloak/documentation/_index.md

 type: "docs"
 weight: 20
 description: >
-    Documentation on working with various features of IAM - Keycloak
+    Documentation on working with various features of Keycloak-as-a-Service.
 ---